audiologiks/findajob/kb/workabroad/readme.md

-#	Article
+#	Index of Articles on Working Abroad

-1	26 Careercross Job Categories, 218 Sub-categories (English)
+* 1	26 Careercross Job Categories, 218 Sub-categories (English)

 2	72 Life Sciences Companies

-3	Applying for a Job - Sources of Information - The Swiss Chamber of Commerce in Japan 4	Audio on SoundCloud: Hiring Bilingual Candidates
+3	Applying for a Job - Sources of Information - The Swiss Chamber of Commerce in Japan

+4	Audio on SoundCloud: Hiring Bilingual Candidates

-5	Audio on Soundcloud: Researching Where You Might Want to Work 6	Background of Meetup Attendees
+5	Audio on Soundcloud: Researching Where You Might Want to Work

+6	Background of Meetup Attendees

-7	Bilingual Recruiters - List of 36 Companies from Outsourcing to Recruitment 8	CareerCross Function / Job Categories
+7	Bilingual Recruiters - List of 36 Companies from Outsourcing to Recruitment

+8	CareerCross Function / Job Categories

 9	daijob job portal in Japan

 10	Example of a Recruitment Position

 11	Example of a Resume and Key Points

 12	Examples of Reference Questions

 13	Fashion

 14	Files on Finding a Job Internationally

 15	Finding a Job in Japan

 16	Getting a Job in Australia

 17	Getting a Job in Canada

 18	Global Talent Recruiting

 19	H2-B Program (United States)

 20	Help, I have a question and I need an answer

 21	Hiring in Tokyo for Bilingual Roles

 22	Hiring Lifecycle Presentation

 23	How do I customize my Help Center?

 24	International and Japanese Job Boards

 25	internships and visas

 26	Interview with a Hiring Manager (Rob Pauling)

 27	Interview with a Recruiter

 28	Interview with a Recruiter - Arnaldo (Hong Kong)

 29	Interview with a Recruiter (Mark Stoneman)

 30	Interview with Verena Hopp.
-Founder of Internship Japan 31	Introduction to a Fashion Industry Recruiter
+Founder of Internship Japan

+31	Introduction to a Fashion Industry Recruiter

 32	IT Financial Position (3) - Financial Support Developer

 33	IT Position Example (2) - Financial Developer

 34	IT Position Examples - Financial Software

 35	J-1 Visa in the United States

 36	Job Boards : Bilingual

 37	job categories on careercross

 38	Job Categories/Roles in English and Japanese

 39	Job Search Diary
 40	Job Search Presentation Slides - Screenshots
 41	Job Search 仕事探し